 Front row - L to R - Sgt.
 Gerry Johnston, Bert Dickie, Chief Dan Carnegie and Sgt.
 Frank Potter

-The two founding members & the owner of the restaurant
+The two founding members of Chapter 10 - Pembroke

 L to R - George Sullivan, Fred Meilleur & Peter van Hoof

-The following police veterans were members of the executive
+The following police veterans along with other members were part of the executive

 during the years indicated below the photos.